The Zarankiewicz Problem for Polygon Visibility Graphs: Bounds for -free curve pseudo-visibility graphs

 We claim that $G$ avoids $H_1$ as an ordered subgraph.
 Indeed, suppose for contradiction that $G$ contains $H_1$ as a subgraph on the vertices $a^l < b^l < c < d < e$ (note that by construction the first two vertices must correspond to leftmost letters, whereas each of the other vertices may correspond to either leftmost or rightmost letters).
 Thus, $a$ appears in the intervals terminated by $c$ and $e$ and $b$ appears in the interval terminated by $d$.
 However, along with $a^l$ and $b^l$ this implies that $v$ contains the sub-sequence $a,b,a,b,a$ which is a contradiction. \end{proof}

 Walczak~\cite{Walczak} has also shown that the bound in Theorem~\ref{thm:Walczak} is tight.
 We are now ready to prove Theorem~\ref{thm:pseudo-visibility-lb}.

-\begin{proof}[Proof of Theorem~\ref{thm:pseudo-visibility-lb}] Let $n$ be a positive integer.
-We will describe a construction of a Jordan curve $K$ containing a set of $n$ points $V$ and a set of pseudolines $\L$ such that the curve pseudo-visibility graph $G_\L(K,V)$ is $K_{3,3}$-free and have $\Omega(n\alpha(n))$ edges.
+\begin{proofof}{Theorem~\ref{thm:pseudo-visibility-lb}} Let $n$ be a positive integer.
+We will describe a construction of a Jordan curve $K$ containing a set of $n$ points $V$ and a set of pseudolines $\L$ such that the curve pseudo-visibility graph $G_\L(K,V)$ is $K_{3,3}$-free and has $\Omega(n\alpha(n))$ edges.

 By Theorem~\ref{thm:Walczak} there is an $n$-vertex ordered graph $G$ with $\Omega(n\alpha(n))$ edges which avoids $H_1$.
 Remove every edge between two consecutive vertices in $G$.
 Since there are at most $n-1$ such edges, the number of edges remains $\Omega(n\alpha(n))$.
 Let $G'=(L\cup R,E')$ be the ordered bipartite subgraph of $G'$ guaranteed by Lemma~\ref{lem:left-right-vertices}.
 Observe that $G'$ has $\Omega(n\alpha(n))$ edges and it avoids $H_1$ and $H_0$.
 Therefore, by Lemma~\ref{lem:K_3,3}, $G'$ is $K_{3,3}$-free.
 Next we will show that $G'$ can be realized as a curve pseudo-visibility graph.